bongo227/Atomical/doc/doc_gen.md

 ```

 #### string.c
-This is the source file for the string implmentation
+This is the source file for the string implementation

 ```
 #include "includes/string.h"